HermesBoots/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 Printing the contents of a list.

 ## List Length
-Count the length of a list.
+Counting the length of a list.

+## Add Node
+Prepending a node to a list.